apache/hudi/docs/admin_guide.md

 ## Admin CLI {#admin-cli}

-Once hudi has been built, the shell can be fired by via  `cd hoodie-cli && ./hoodie-cli.sh`.
+Once hudi has been built, the shell can be fired by via  `cd hudi-cli && ./hudi-cli.sh`.
 A hudi dataset resides on DFS, in a location referred to as the **basePath** and we would need this location in order to connect to a Hudi dataset.
 Hudi library effectively manages this dataset internally, using .hoodie subfolder to track all metadata